learn-co-students/dc-web-082718/25-dom/README.md

 ### Grabbing and Manipulating DOM elements
 - Twitter
-- content
+- content changes
-- css styling
+- CSS styling
 - [DIY](https://en.wikipedia.org/wiki/Document_Object_Model)

 ### Selectors and how to use them